emilbayes/simple-handshake/README.md

   staticKeyPair: {publicKey, secretKey}, // Local static key pair
   remoteStaticKey: Buffer, // Remote public key for other patterns eg. KK

+  // Callback when receiving a ephemeral public key from a remote peer. onephemeralkey(remoteEphemeralKey, cb),

   // Callback when receiving a static public key from a remote peer.
   // Can be used to validate the key against certificates, CRL etc. onstatickey(remoteStaticKey, cb),

+  // Callback when handshaking has finished.
+  // Can be used to access the handshakeHash or other state data, before it is
+  // cleared
+  onhandshake(state, cb),

   // Normally not set, but may be if upgrading from another pattern.
   ephemeralKeyPair: {publicKey, secretKey},